top of page

 One more hour takes us to Uhuru Peak (5,895m), the roof of Africa and the highest freestanding mountain in the world!

-After taking in the views, we descend back to Barafu Camp for breakfast, then continue our descent to Mweka Camp (3,200m).
+After taking in the views, we descend back to Barafu Camp for breakfast, then continue our descent for just a couple of hours to High / Millennium Camp (3,800m).

-Day 11 – Final Descent (Mweka Camp to Mweka Gate)
+Day 11 – Final Descent (High / Millennium Camp to Mweka Gate)

 The final trail takes us back through the rainforest to Mweka Gate, a gentle 3-hour hike.
 From here, we transfer to our hotel in Moshi for well-earned showers, a celebration, and reflection on a truly epic adventure.